 On the 15 April 2002 the Council commenced a 15 year partnership agreement with Steria UK Ltd for the delivery of a managed service, infrastructure upgrades, business process re-engineering (BPR) and new ICT (consequent upon BPR).
-The agreement gives the opportunity for the Council and Steria to work together to improve back and front office service delivery by the implementation of innovative software and infrastructure.
+The agreement gave the opportunity for the Council and Steria to work together to improve back and front office service delivery by the implementation of innovative software and infrastructure.
 The transfer involved approximately 30 employees and the 2011/12 payment was £6.231m.
-All services continue to be delivered from existing Council premises.

-On 12 April 2012 the Council terminated of the contract.
+On 12 April 2012 the Council terminated the contract.
 Any plant and equipment installed at this date transferred to the Council.
-The Council only has the right to terminate the contract if it compensates the contractor in full for costs incurred and future profits that would have been generated over the remaining term of the contract, the liability for which being settled on 28 September 2012.
-The excess of the final settlement figure over the finance lease liability shown below was been included in the comprehensive income and expenditure account as a charge to services in2011/12 (in addition to the amounts shown in paragraph 3 below) and is included in short term creditors (note 23) comparative.
+The Council only had the right to terminate the contract if it compensated the contractor in full for costs incurred and future profits that would have been generated over the remaining term of the contract, the liability for which being settled on 28 September 2012.
+The excess of the final settlement figure over the finance lease liability shown below was included in the comprehensive income and expenditure account as a charge to services in 2011/12 and was included in short term creditors (note 23).